Albanese kernels and Griffiths groups

 \begin{description} \item[Mumford] nonvanishing of the Albanese kernel $T(S)$ for most surfaces $S$ \cite{mumford,bloch}. \item[Griffiths] non agreement of algebraic and homological equivalence for $1$-cycles on some $3$-folds \cite{griff}. \end{description}

-Mumford's theorem is the easier to prove and the more clear-cut: $T(S)$ is large when the base field $k$ is large for any surface $S$ such that $b^2>\rho$, and there is a conjectural converse (Bloch's conjecture).
+Mumford's theorem is the easier to prove and the more clear-cut: $T(S)$ is large when the base field $k$ is large for any surface $S$ such that $b^2>\rho$ (where $b^2$ and $\rho$ are respectively the second Betti number and the Picard number), and there is a conjectural converse (Bloch's conjecture).
 We recall a simple proof of Mumford's theorem in \S \ref{s3.2}.
 By contrast, the nonvanishing of the Griffiths group $\Griff(T)$ of a smooth projective $3$-fold $T$ has always been hard to obtain and is limited to scattered cases, with no general picture in sight, even conjectural; perhaps a reason is that a true understanding of $\Griff(T)$ hinges on mixed motives, rather than pure motives as in the case of $T(S)$ (compare Remark \ref{r7.11}).
 To the best of my knowledge, $\Griff(T)$ is known not to vanish in the following cases, over $k=\C$:

 \begin{itemize} \item Griffiths' original example \cite{griff}: the intersection in $\P^5$ of a hypersurface of degree $\ge 5$ with a generic hyperplane section. \item Ceresa's example \cite{ceresa}: the Jacobian of a general curve of genus $3$.
 Here an explicit nonzero element of the Griffiths group is given by the Ceresa cycle. \item Schoen's examples \cite{schoen}: Shimura $3$-folds parametrising abelian surfaces with complex multiplication from an indefinite quaternion algebra over $\Q$. \item Albano's examples \cite{albano}: certain elliptic fibrations over $\P^2$. \end{itemize}